mmondics/aiops-z/README.md

     ![instana-analytics-4](https://raw.githubusercontent.com/mmondics/media/main/images/instana-analytics-4.png)

-    Notice how we see the same information about the erroneous calls for POST /pay/partner-57 as we did previously, but Instana did all of the thinking and filtering for us.
+    Notice how we see the same information about the erroneous calls for `POST /pay/partner-57` as we did previously, but Instana did all of the filtering for us.
 Because of the 100% error rate, it's clear that this endpoint is having an issue.
 Instana also provided us with links to the specific calls that failed.

 41. **Click one of the "POST /pay/partner-57" links.**